-• Schools can leave front doors unlocked for visitor access, but may wish to encourage visitors to make appointments.

-- Visitor access to schools may be restricted by local or provincial public health orders or recommendations from a medical health officer.
-See the Regional Differences section for more information. - Schools are responsible for ensuring that visitors are aware of communicable disease protocols and requirements, and have completed a daily health check, prior to entering the school. - Information on communicable disease protocols and requirements for visitors should be posted by the entrance to the school, on the school's website, and included in communications to students and families. - Schools must have a sign in/sign out process in place for all visitors and staff who are not typically onsite (e.g. TTOCs, itinerant teachers/specialists, maintenance or IT personnel, district/authority administrators).
+- Schools can leave front doors unlocked for visitor access, but may wish to encourage visitors to make appointments. - Visitor access to schools may be restricted by local or provincial public health orders or recommendations from a medical health officer. - Schools are responsible for ensuring that all visitors are aware of communicable disease protocols and requirements, and have completed a daily health check prior to entering the school.

-Schools should keep a list of the date, names and contact information for all visitors and staff who are not typically onsite who entered the school over the past 45 days.

-- All visitors must wear a non-medical mask when they are inside the school.
-See the Personal Protective Equipment (PPE) section for more information, including exceptions to mask requirements for visitors. - Where possible, visitor access should be limited to those areas required for the purpose of the visit (e.g. school office for drop-off/pick-up of items, gymnasium for a sports event, etc.), and parents/caregivers should be encouraged to drop-off/pick-up students outside of the school. - Parents/caregivers and other visitors should respect others' personal space while on school grounds, including outside.
+- Information on communicable disease protocols and requirements for visitors should be posted by the entrance to the school, on the school's website, and included in communications to students and families. - Schools must have a sign in / sign out process in place for all visitors and staff who are not typically on site (e.g. TTOCs, itinerant teachers, maintenance, IT personnel, district administrators). - All visitors must wear a non-medical mask when they are inside the school.
+See the Personal Protective Equipment (PPE) section for more information, including exceptions to mask requirements for visitors. - Where possible, visitor access should be limited to those areas required for the purpose of the visit (e. g. school office for drop-off/pick-up of items, gymnasium for a sports event, etc.), and parents/caregivers should be encouraged to drop-off/pick-up students outside of the school.